pvaidya56/pvaidya56/README.md

 ### I'm Priya Vaidya,

-A Full Stack Web Developement Student and Team Lead at Lambda School
+A Full Stack Web Developer and Team Lead at Lambda School

 ### 💼  Things that I'm currently working on:
-* Full Stack Development and Computer Science course at Lambda School
+* Looking for my first Software Developer role
 * A few side projects for my portfolio
 * Being the best Team Lead I can be
-* Looking for my first Software Developer role
+* Obtaining an AWS Cloud Practitioner Certification
 * Learning something new everyday
 * 🔜